65 Kitchen Retro Elements for a Modern Twist That Works

 I think it would be really nice to put some cabinet lighting in to show off all our fancy dishes and cool vintage kitchen gadgets.
 What do you think?

-1. Vintage Sinks in Cheery Yellow and Fiery Red
+1. Cheery Yellow and Red Vintage Sinks

 You know what’s surprising?
 The kitchen sink can actually make a pretty bold decor statement if you think outside the box.
 Picture this – a bright yellow or red vintage sink that really stands out against a simple, neutral counter or a cool subway tile wall.
 It’s a unique touch that can really catch the eye in your kitchen!